AqwamCreates/DataPredict/docs/HighValueProjectTutorials/References.md

 * DataPredict - A General Machine, Deep, Reinforcement Learning Library For Lua-Native Games (Research Article)

+  * Not really my idea, but my clients recommend me to do it so that they have a "scientific paper" to show off.

 ## Retention

 ### Machine Learning Based